Molybdenum in Magnetically Shielded Rooms

 - Mo-1

-- Composition: Pure molybdenum with a minimum purity of 99.95%.
+- Composition: Pure Molybdenum with a minimum purity of 99.95%.

 - Applications: Used in components where high purity and strength are required, such as in structural supports and non-magnetic fixtures.